Permits for trade in protected species

 Export by courier company

-Where the shipment is sent using a courier company, the exporter should confirm they will submit the export declaration and/or CITES permit to the CBSA for validation.
-As the exporter, you must specify this requirement to the courier company.
+If you are using a courier company, make sure that the courier company will present the export declaration and/or CITES permit to CBSA for validation and shipment inspection.
+As the exporter, it’s your responsibility to let the courier company know that this must be done.

 Submit your permit application